What is the procedure for applying to a Max Planck institute?

 - Institute-specific calls for applications: Invitations are issued throughout the year to apply for institute-specific positions.
 These posts are geared to an area of research in which the institute is primarily engaged, and are advertised in the relevant journals and generally also on the website of the Max Planck institute in question.

-- Central calls for applications: Central calls for applications are normally published once per year in the autumn on the following website: http:// www.mprg.mpg.de.
+- Central calls for applications: Central calls for applications are normally published once per year in the autumn on the following web page: https://www.mprg.mpg.de.
 They are also advertised in scientific journals and the associated Internet platforms.
 These positions are not tied to predetermined scientific subjects.
 Applicants can specify their own interests and their preferred Max Planck Institute.
 You will find detailed information on the selection procedure in the following FAQ page.

 No, although the calls for applications are clearly aimed at junior scientists.
 Preference is given to those who have received their doctorates a maximum of seven years previously, or in the case of medicine, not more than nine years previously.
 If you exceed these limits, you should include a detailed description of why you nevertheless consider yourself suitable for the program.